ssato/python-anyconfig/README.rst

    Java properties [#]_ , properties, None (native implementation with standard lib) B-sh, shellvars, None (native implementation with standard lib)

-- Supported formats enabled automatically if requirements are satisfied:
+- Supported formats of which backends are enabled automatically if requirements are satisfied:

 .. csv-table::
    :header: "Format", "Type", "Requirement"